Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you do have bird baths and birdhouses that accompany bird feeders, you also need to consider their colors for them to be effective as a complete package.

-You see, bird baths, birdhouses, and bird feeders serve different purposes for birds.
-Ideal colors for bird baths and bird feeders are very similar in that bright primary colors are great for them!
+Ideal colors for bird baths and feeders are very similar in that bright primary colors are great for them!

-However, as birdhouses are like homes for birds to house their vulnerable young hatchlings, they need to be painted over with dull or camouflage colors to not attract too much attention from potential predators.
+However, as birdhouses are like homes for birds to house their vulnerable young hatchlings, they need to be painted over with dull or camouflage colors not to attract too much attention from potential predators.

 In summary, if birds are attracted to the colors of bird baths and birdhouses, they will be more likely to find your feeder!